 - 3 tbsp coriander leaves / cilantro finely chopped

-Add garlic, cumin seeds, fenugreek seeds, coriander seeds, whole red chilli and coconut.
-Cook for couple of more minutes till a nice aroma emanates from it and the coconut lightly changes it's color.
+Add cumin seeds, fenugreek seeds, coriander seeds, whole red chili, onion, and coconut.
+Cook till a nice aroma emanates from it and the coconut lightly changes it’s color.

 Switch off the flame and allow it to cool.
 Add some water and blend to make a paste.